ibm-cloud-docs/citrix-netscaler-vpx/hsm-establish-ntl.md

 Be advised that the trust link requires TCP port 1792 to be accessible in both the NTLS and NTLA (bi-directional) protocols to guarantee all processes and utilities work correctly.

-To estabish your NTL, perform the following procedure:
+To establish your NTL, perform the following procedure:

 1. Navigate to the directory `/var/safenet/safenet/lunaclient/bin` and create the certificate using the VTL utility.